Rare 6.0 V8 Mercedes-Benz coupé has gone for auction. Let’s take the opportunity to remember one of AMG’s finest works as an independent tuner

 Car and Driver said that it “utterly flattens them all on comfort, on practicality, and, most important, on the absolutely unadulterated, instantly available ability to rocket across the face of the earth” comparing it to some sports cars in 1986.
 Road & Track labeled it “an automobile with the body of a 4-door sedan and the soul (and performance) of an exotic” in 1987.
 And there were many other similar opinions.
 Many.

-Whether in sedan, coupé, or station wagon body, the AMG Hammer was more than a tuned W124.
+Whether in sedan, coupé, or station wagon body, the AMG Hammer was more than car tuning.
 It was an evolution; a reinterpretation that turned out to be better in almost every way.
 The design tweaks made it brasher than what one would expect from a Mercedes-Benz, but that was the goal.
 That was the reason why so many owners would take their cars straight from the dealer to have the tuner work its magic.

 The Hammer going on auction is a 1988 coupé built under US specifications.
 As the auction page shows, it is in such good condition that it will certainly reach an even loftier sum that the one AMG charged three decades ago.
 Even if you do not plan to place a bid, feel free to visit there.
 You will find more information about the car’s details and more facts about this unmistakable gem of German automotive engineering.